a12910/space-map/docs/examples.md

 print(f"Results saved to {output_dir}")
 ```

-These examples should help you get started with SpaceMap.
+These examples should help you get started with Space-map.
 For more details on specific functions and features, refer to the [API Reference](api.md) and [Detailed Usage Guide](usage.md).